 - A more mild example from the same series: severing.
 The soul is still there, but it's no longer connected to the person, and anyone who sees a severed individual will know immediately that something is wrong, even if it isn't obvious what.

 - Grey Men in the The Wheel of Time series have had their souls taken by the Dark One, which makes them effectively invisible.
 Oddly, they do seem to still have their intelligence and free will, though we've never seen the point of view of such a being.
 Draghkar and the Black Wind, however, play it straight, leaving an Empty Shell.
-(They would usually kill the Empty Shell anyway, resulting in a Type 2.
-Type 1's occur when they get interrupted.)
+(They would usually kill the Empty Shell anyway.)

 - Phoebe and Paige in Charmed borrowed Darryl's soul against his will to pass as Valkyries and left his body in an alley.
 Darryl was revived when his soul walked back into his body.